p1k0pan/ICD/README.md

 **Note**:

 1. The CHAIR question file and evaluation file refer to [yuezih/less-is-more](https://github.com/yuezih/less-is-more), please check the repo for more details
-2. The arguments for each task are different and depend on the task requirements.
+2. The arguments for each task are different and depend on the task requirements, some arguments should be set to your own path.
 Please check the details in `experiments/gen_scripts` and `experiments/eval_scripts`.

 ## :chart_with_upwards_trend: Experiments